SVB Financial Group Global Privacy NoticeEffective as of September 30, 2019

 7. DATA SECURITY

-We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
+We have put in place appropriate reasonable security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 These may include encryption of data from pages where payments are made or other sensitive data is transmitted.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.

 Keep in mind, however, that no security or encryption method can ensure complete protection from hackers or human error.
 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.